jackdoe/detective/book/week-0.md

 Have you seen The Lord of the Rings?
 Do you remember the Door of Durin?
 Where Gandalf couldn't remember how to enter and the fellowship almost got eaten?

 The experience through this book will feel like that.
 Sometimes you will be stuck, and I mean really really stuck, and at some point, as if the cosmos itself colludes, something will click, and you will level up.
 Sadly I can not know when this will happen to **you**, as every person is different.

+## [DAY-0] How to Google

+Anything you don't know how to do, you should use google to search for answers.
+This however is not

 <div style="page-break-before:always"></div>